Stono/migsql/README.md

 ```
 migsql init
 ```
-This will create a ./db/config.yml - you need to edit this with your database paramters To create a migration do:
+This will create a ./db/config.yml - you need to edit this with your database parameters To create a migration do:
 ```
 migsql create-migration <friendly name>